 English and Mathematics Extension courses are available in Year 11 and Year 12.
 Students must study the Year 11 extension course in these subjects before proceeding to the two HSC extension courses (Extension 1 and Extension 2).
-The Extensions 2 course requires students to work beyond the standard of the Extension 1 course.
+The Extension 2 course requires students to work beyond the standard of the Extension 1 course.

-HSC extensions courses in subjects other than English and Mathematics are offered and examined in Year 12 only.
+HSC extension courses in subjects other than English and Mathematics may be offered and examined in Year 12 only.

-1 Unit Course 1 unit course equate to 60 hrs of study or 5 lessons per cycle.
+1 Unit Course 1 unit course equates to 60 hrs of study or 5 lessons per cycle.